microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 #### <a href="#textDocument_codeAction" name="textDocument_codeAction" class="anchor">Code Action Request (:leftwards_arrow_with_hook:)</a>

 The code action request is sent from the client to the server to compute relevant commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.
 The result of a `textDocument/codeAction` request is an array of `Command` literals which are typically presented in the user interface.
-Servers should only return relevant commands and avoiding returning large lists of code actions, which can overwhelm the user and make it more difficult for them to find the code action they are after.
+Servers should only return relevant commands and avoid returning large lists of code actions, which can overwhelm the user and make it more difficult for them to find the code action they are after.

-To ensure that a server is useful in many clients the commands specified in a code actions should be handled by the server and not by the client (see `workspace/executeCommand` and `ServerCapabilities.executeCommandProvider`).
+To ensure that a server is useful in many clients, the commands specified in code actions should be handled by the server and not by the client (see `workspace/executeCommand` and `ServerCapabilities.executeCommandProvider`).
 If the client supports providing edits with a code action then that mode should be used.

 *Since version 3.16.0:* a client can offer a server to delay the computation of code action properties during a 'textDocument/codeAction' request:

 This is useful for cases where it is expensive to compute the value of a property (for example, the `edit` property).
 Clients signal this through the `codeAction.resolveSupport` capability which lists all properties a client can resolve lazily.
 The server capability `codeActionProvider.resolveProvider` signals that a server will offer a `codeAction/resolve` route.
-To help servers to uniquely identify a code action in the resolve request, a code action literal can optional carry a data property.
+To help servers to uniquely identify a code action in the resolve request, a code action literal can optionally carry a data property.
 This is also guarded by an additional client capability `codeAction.dataSupport`.
 In general, a client should offer data support if it offers resolve support.
 It should also be noted that servers shouldn't alter existing attributes of a code action in a codeAction/resolve request.

 > *Since version 3.8.0:* support for CodeAction literals to enable the following scenarios:

 - the ability to directly return a workspace edit from the code action request.
 This avoids having another server roundtrip to execute an actual code action.
-However server providers should be aware that if the code action is expensive to compute or the edits are huge it might still be beneficial if the result is simply a command and the actual edit is only computed when needed.
+However, server providers should be aware that if the code action is expensive to compute or the edits are huge, it might still be beneficial if the result is simply a command and the actual edit is only computed when needed.
 - the ability to group code actions using a kind.
 Clients are allowed to ignore that information.
-However it allows them to better group code action, for example, into corresponding menus (e.g. all refactor code actions into a refactor menu).
+However, it allows them to better group code actions, for example, into corresponding menus (e.g. all refactor code actions into a refactor menu).

-In version 1.0 of the protocol there weren't any source or refactoring code actions.
+In version 1.0 of the protocol, there weren't any source or refactoring code actions.
 Code actions were solely used to (quick) fix code, not to write / rewrite code.
-So if a client asks for code actions without any kind the standard quick fix code actions should be returned.
+So if a client asks for code actions without any kind, the standard quick fix code actions should be returned.

 Clients need to announce their support for code action literals (e.g. literals of type `CodeAction`) and code action kinds via the corresponding client capability `codeAction.codeActionLiteralSupport`.